-Qualitative feedback from LG suggests that one reason design features did not incentivize performance could be because LG did not align incentives at the CHW and Supervisor-level with RBF performance targets.
+LG did not align incentives at the CHW and Supervisor-level with RBF performance targets.
 Furthermore, LG noted that responding to incentives provided by the design features was challenging without first understanding the sources of the high error rate and the uncertainty in estimating the expected quarterly error rates.
-This led LG to deprioritize the focus on design features, such as metric specific caps and price kinks, as it was unknown how these would affect payment since they were contingent on the results considered for payment after discounting based on the error rate.
+This led LG to deprioritize